 I was sure the other person going with me, a more seasoned professional who had a number of successful missions under his belt, was going through the same motions I was.
 After all, it was he who had devised and conducted the training.

-There was a free period of several hours before departure, time to listen to some music, empty the head of unwanted thoughts, and to get into the right mindset.
-It was no place to get tangled up in what ifs, if anything went wrong, it was a simple matter of adapting.
+There was a free period of several hours before departure, time to listen to some music, empty the head of unwanted thoughts, and get into the right mindset.
+It was no place to get tangled up in what-ifs, if anything went wrong, it was a simple matter of adapting.